kontrolunitesi/cliwrap/README.md

 to get your wrapped everywhere!

+### Custom messages for specific commands/tools

+There are now special messages for tools and commands.
+For example, for `.ls`, "Looks like you're exploring a lot of directories.
+Neat!".

 ### License
 This project is licensed under the MIT License.
 You can check out the conditions [here.](LICENSE)